COVID-19 FAQs for Faculty and Staff

 How can I protect myself against contracting COVID-19?

 One of the best ways to protect yourself is to practice good hygiene at work and at home, including staying home when sick, frequent handwashing and using alcohol-based hand sanitizers (with at least 60% alcohol content).
 Avoid touching your eyes, nose and mouth with unwashed hands.
-Avoid close contact with people who are sick and put distance between yourself and others, where appropriate.
+Avoid close contact with people who are sick and put distance between yourself and others of at least 6 feet.
+You should follow the state and federal guidelines regarding prevention of COVID-19.
+Please refer to Massachusetts’ latest guidance regarding this at mass.gov/covid19.

 How is COVID-19 transmitted?

 According to the CDC, the virus spreads directly from person to person.
 An actively sick person with COVID-19 can spread the virus through respiratory droplets from the nose or mouth which are spread when an infected person coughs or sneezes.
 These droplets also land on nearby objects and surfaces.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
-The CDC recommends staying up to 6 feet away from a person with symptoms.
+The CDC recommends staying up to 6 feet away from a person with symptoms or anyone that is not in your current household.
 It is possible to catch the virus from someone even before they have symptoms, but little is known about this aspect of the virus at this time.
+The CDC is now recommending that people wear a cloth covering mask over their mouth to prevent transmitting the virus to others.
+It is extremely important to remember to keep a distance of 6 feet from others at all times in public.

 What do I do if my child’s daycare or school is closed?